 Mysterious though the carvings are, the Council for West Virginia Archaeology stressed the problem in an open letter that rebutted assumptions that carvings in a cliff at Lynco, near Oceana, West Virginia, in Wyoming County, are of European origin.

-The December 2018 article titled Could the Celts Have Explored Appalachia Long Before Columbus? disregards research and "has problematic imperialist, or even racist, undertones," council spokeswoman Charity Moore wrote.
+A 2018 article published by Appalachian Magazine titled "Could the Celts Have Explored Appalachia Long Before Columbus?" disregards research and "has problematic imperialist, or even racist, undertones," archaeologist and council spokeswoman Charity Moore wrote.

-Speculation that Europeans might have created the Luther Elkins Petroglyph, a series of carvings in a cliff at Lynco, near Oceana, West Virginia, was proposed in the 1980s by the late Robert Pyle.
+Speculation that Europeans might have chiseled the carvings, known as the Luther Elkins Petroglyph, was first proposed in the 1980s by the late Robert Pyle.

-"We also believe that attributing Native American sites to Europeans has problematic imperialist, or even racist, undertones and that these ideas undermine the work of legitimate archaeologists."
+"We also believe that attributing Native American sites to Europeans has problematic imperialist or even racist undertones and that these ideas undermine the work of legitimate archaeologists."